mukhammad-akilov/mukhammad-akilov/README.md

 ## Tell me a little about yourself 🙂

-Hi, I’m Mukhammad Akilov, a Senior Software Engineer based in Tashkent, Uzbekistan 🇺🇿.
+Hi, I’m Mukhammad Akilov, a Senior Software Engineer.

-Currently, I work at EPAM Systems as a Senior Software Engineer.
+Currently, I work as a Senior Software Engineer.
 Previously, I worked at Evolet Healthcare and MegaFon Tajikistan as a Full-Stack Developer, and at Humo Bank as a Lead Front-End Developer.

 I build a variety of products for different clients using modern languages, tools, frameworks, platforms, and libraries incluiding: